 - Term 1 starts at the end of January or early February and ends in March/ April (again, the date is dependent on Easter)

 - Term 2 starts in April and ends at the beginning of July

 - Term 3 starts in the middle of July and ends at the end of September

 - Term 4 starts in the middle of October and ends early in December

 The long summer holidays are during December and January

 Half-term is a date decreed by the State rather than by the school and is, therefore, universal across the State.
 Often it coincides with a public holiday.
 In the state (the public) system half term will be a weekend with the public holiday tacked onto it.
 In the private system, because there are boarders, everyone gets what is termed a boarder's weekend of four days, Friday through to Monday night, or Tuesday morning, for day pupils.

 Term dates vary in Australia from State to State.
-They are published online by each State Education department and easy to find.
+They are published online by each State Education department (addresses listed on Australian Schools Directory) and easy to find.